Scholarship for Disadvantaged Students

 Bryan, Texas 77807‐3260

-If you are uncertain that you come from a health professions shortage area of a medically underserved community (i.e., item 7h on the application) please do not worry, the COP Office of Student Affairs will provide this information directly to the Office of Student Financial Aid.
-However, if you are certain that you come from an medically underserved community, please circle 7h.
-With the exception of item 7h on the application, all other items must be completed and provided by you.
-Remember that all questions must be answered for the application to be processed.
+If you are uncertain that you come from a health professions shortage area of a medically underserved community (i.e., item 7h on the application), the COP Office of Student Affairs will provide this information directly to the Office of Student Financial Aid.
+However, if you are certain you come from an medically underserved community, circle 7h.
+With the exception of item 7h on the application, all other items must be completed and provided.
+All questions must be answered for the application to be processed.

-Item 8 addresses an important new federal regulation implemented in fiscal year 2010 for this scholarship that requires a student to confirm his/her Economically Disadvantaged status using parental income and household information.
-However, you will note that the regulation does permit an exception to this rule by allowing a student to claim an Economically Disadvantaged status solely on his/her income and household information.
-Please review this question carefully to ensure that you are answering correctly in the best way that suits your respective situation.
+Item 8 addresses an important new federal regulation implemented in fiscal year 2010 for this scholarship that requires a student to confirm his/her economically disadvantaged status using parental income and household information.
+However, the regulation does permit an exception to this rule by allowing a student to claim an economically disadvantaged status solely on his/her income and household information.
+Review this question carefully to ensure you are answering correctly in the best way that suits your respective situation.

 Since these are federal funds, applicants must be a U.S. citizen or permanent resident (holding a valid Permanent Resident Card) to apply for this scholarship.

-Please do not hesitate, apply now.
-If you have any questions about this scholarship, please do not hesitate to contact the Office of Student Affairs.
+If you have any questions about this scholarship, contact the Office of Student Affairs.